 Retroactive Medical Withdrawals

 Under certain extenuating circumstances, a student may request a medical withdrawal after the term has ended.
-The Dean of Academic Advisement and the Center of Health and Wellness Director, if applicable, will consult and review each case.
+The Director of Student Success Advising and the Center of Health and Wellness Director, if applicable, will consult and review each case.
 If a retroactive medical withdrawal is granted, all final grades for the given term will be converted to “W”’s - Official Withdrawals.
 Under no circumstances, will a student be able to obtain final grades in some courses and “W”’s in others.
 Requests for partial withdrawals will not be accepted.